ray-project/ray/doc/source/ray-contribute/development.rst

   If you are only editing Python files, follow instructions for :ref:`python-develop` to avoid long build times.

-  If you already followed the instructions in :ref:`python-develop` and want to switch to the Full build in this section, you will need to first delete the symlinks and uninstall Ray.
+  If you already followed the instructions in :ref:`python-develop` and want to switch to the Full build in this section, you will need to first uninstall.

 .. contents::
   :local: